 - Ambition to promote sustainable and healthy lifestyles

 - Prediction of negative impacts upon an already crowded local road network if there is a dependency upon cars

 City Science Response

-City Science then conducted high-quality analysis of current travel patterns, existing travel infrastructure and services, and current travel times.
-These were considered in the context of proposed site of the housing development, and key locations surrounding it (successfully received from City of York Council following effective liaison).
-To do so, we leveraged our in-house innovative computational tools:
+We conducted high-quality analysis and produced detailed and interactive maps to baseline land use, mode share, travel patterns, existing travel infrastructure and services, and current travel times.
+These were considered in the context of proposed site of the housing development, and key surrounding locations.
+To achieve this, we leveraged our in-house innovative computational tools:

 The use of these tools allowed us to gain more insight from the data since it increases our efficiency in data processing, thus leaving more time for interpretation.

 Based on this baseline and understanding of desired movement, we then developed evidenced bus planning and active travel interventions to inform the Sustainable Transport Strategy and support the development.
 To inform our bus service planning, we:

 - Reviewed historical bus service plans and proposals

 - Assessed existing journey times and reliability constraints